AllisonAnz/Stock-Simulator/README.md

 A list of commonly used resources that I find helpful are listed in the acknowledgements.

 ### Built With
- Frameworksused while building this project.
+ Frameworks used while building this project.
 * [Bootstrap](https://getbootstrap.com)
 * [Rails](https://rubyonrails.org/)
 * [React](https://reactjs.org/)